italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 by another web service (Identity Provider).

 The members (RP or OP) who are recognized inside the same Federation, obtain Metadata from each other.
-The Metadata contain the public keys for the operations of digital signature and encryption, and the information needed for the data interchange.
+The Metadata contains the public keys for the operations of digital signature and encryption, and the information needed for the data interchange.

 The Metadata are certified by a trusted party who is AgID in the SPID Federation and the Ministry of Interior in the CIE Federation.
 They both correspond to the Federation Authorities.